CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/volume-transfer.md

 ---

-title: Volume transfer between projects
+title: Volume Transfer Between Projects
 search:
   exclude: false
 ---

-# Volume transfer between projects
+# Volume Transfer Between Projects

 __1.__ Shut off instance and make copy of volume which you want to transfer using **Create volume backup** you can follow